xpack/web-doxygen/website/docs/api/files/src-docparser-h.md

-<p>Main entry point for parsing simple text fragments.
-These fragments are limited to words, whitespace and symbols.</p>
+Main entry point for parsing simple text fragments.
+These fragments are limited to words, whitespace and symbols.

-<p>Declaration at line 94 of file <a href="/web-doxygen/docs/api/files/src/docparser-h">docparser.h</a>, definition at line 2105 of file <a href="/web-doxygen/docs/api/files/src/docparser-cpp">docparser.cpp</a>.</p>
+Declaration at line 94 of file <a href="/web-doxygen/docs/api/files/src/docparser-h">docparser.h</a>, definition at line 2105 of file <a href="/web-doxygen/docs/api/files/src/docparser-cpp">docparser.cpp</a>.

 <div class="doxyProgramListing">